|

 but is not a pre-requisite.

-The two short courses, Principles and Practice of Fire Modelling and Principles and Practice of Evacuation Modelling can contribute to achieving an MSc qualification (either Taught MSc or Research MSc).
+The two short courses, Principles and Practice of Fire Modelling and Principles and Practice of Evacuation Modelling can contribute to achieving an MSc qualification (Research MSc).
 In order to contribute to the MSc, the assessment associated with each of the short courses must also be undertaken and successfully completed.

 - 180 Credits required for qualification.